-Tobacco Cessation Program
+Tobacco Prevention Program

 The Tobacco Prevention Program is a five-year strategic plan developed in partnership with the Arizona Department of Health Services (ADHS) to decrease tobacco-related disparities among populations disproportionately impacted by tobacco use in Maricopa County, with emphasis on culturally responsive practices and sustained community involvement.
 The program aligns with the ADHS’ Tobacco Control Program Five-Year Strategic Plan 2022–2026.